Last updated: April 2026 |

 - Document injuries, damage, and witness contact information if possible.

-Possible outcomes range from no charges at all (clear self-defense) to charges against both parties, or charges against you if officers or prosecutors believe your force was excessive or you were the aggressor.
-A qualified attorney can guide you through that process.
+Possible outcomes range from no charges (clear self-defense) to charges against both parties, or charges against you if investigators believe your force was excessive.
+A qualified attorney is essential in any of these scenarios.

 12. Traveling With Self-Defense Keychains

-Travel adds another layer of complexity because you may cross multiple sets of laws in a single trip.
+Travel adds another layer of complexity because you may cross multiple legal jurisdictions in a single trip.

 Domestic air travel:

-- Personal alarms are usually allowed in carry-on and checked bags.
+- Personal alarms are allowed in both carry-on and checked bags.

-- Kubotans, multi-tools, and a single small pepper spray canister are often limited to checked baggage, subject to TSA rules.
+- Kubotans and a single small pepper spray canister are typically limited to checked baggage.

-- Electrical stun devices are commonly prohibited entirely from air travel.
+- Stun gun keychains are commonly prohibited from air travel entirely.

-Many countries sharply restrict or completely ban pepper spray, stun guns, and knuckle-style devices.
-Even items that are routine in the U.S. can lead to confiscation or arrest overseas.
-Personal alarms and simple kubotan-style tools may be allowed in some places, but you should always check the destination country’s laws before bringing anything beyond a basic alarm.
+International travel: Many countries ban pepper spray, stun guns, and knuckle-style devices outright.
+Even items routine in the U.S. can lead to confiscation or arrest overseas.
+Personal alarms are the safest option for international carry.

 13. Workplace & School Rules